Kuingsmile/PicList-Core/README.md

 A powerful tool for image uploading with both CLI & API support.
 PicList-Core extends PicGo-Core with additional features while maintaining plugin compatibility.
 Check out [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo) for a collection of powerful plugins.

+You can refer to the [DeepWiki of PiclList-Core](https://deepwiki.com/Kuingsmile/PicList-Core/) for more information.

 **Natively supports Typora integration**.

 ## Enhanced Features